This is the most WTF week in Washington in a long time

 The image that keeps coming to my mind is Trump, alone, angry and tweeting, while his staff runs around like chickens with their heads cut off trying to put out a fire -- even as two more start behind them.

 Being unpredictable and unorthodox is one thing.
-Being totally out of control -- a car with no breaks, a roller coaster car running out of track -- is another.
+Being totally out of control -- a car with no brakes, a roller coaster car running out of track -- is another.
 And Trump's White House finds itself jammed into that car -- with no clear sense of where they're headed -- right about now.